villegar/MetaPipe/README.md

 load_raw(raw_data_filename = "FILE.CSV", excluded_columns = c(...))
 ```

-where `raw_data_filename` is the filename containg the raw data, both
+where `raw_data_filename` is the filename containing the raw data, both
 absolute and relative paths are accepted.
 Next, the argument
 `excluded_columns` is a vector containing the indices of the properties,
 e.g. `c(2, 3, ..., M)`.